callumberry55-a11y/PoetrySuite/TAX_AND_DISTRIBUTION_SYSTEM.md

-# Tax and Weekly Distribution System
+# Tax and Daily Distribution System

 ## Overview

-This document describes the dual tax system, weekly point distribution, and automatic annual tax inflation implemented in the application.
+This document describes the dual tax system, daily point distribution, and automatic annual tax inflation implemented in the application.

 ## Tax System